Surviving the Coronavirus Outbreak: Resource Information for Small Businesses and Individuals

 Small Business Loans

-If you applied for economic relief through the SBA’s Paycheck Protection Program (“PPP”), you may be eligible for Loan Forgiveness.
+If you applied for CARES Act economic relief through the SBA’s PPP loan program, you may be eligible for Loan Forgiveness.
 These are some of the anticipated changes to the Loan Forgiveness Application.

-The Federal stimulus package directs financial institutions holding Federally-backed mortgages to suspend mortgage payments for up to 12 months if a borrower has lost income because of the Coronavirus outbreak.
-Foreclosures and foreclosure-related eviction actions are also suspended.
-Rules are changed pertaining to credit reporting during at least some of the coronavirus emergency period.
+The CARES Act directed financial institutions holding Federally-backed mortgages to suspend mortgage payments for up to 12 months if a borrower has lost income because of the Coronavirus outbreak.
+Foreclosures and foreclosure-related eviction actions were also suspended.
+Rules were changed pertaining to credit reporting during at least some of the coronavirus emergency period.

 - How to Get Mortgage Relief [Investopedia]